-Analyze enrollment trends, and the capacity of existing school programs and facilities to determine how to maximize those resources to most effectively meet the needs of students, staff, and of the community.
+Analyze enrollment trends, and the capacity of existing school programs and facilities to determine how to maximize those resources to most effectively meet the needs of students, staff, and the community.

-Divisions: Academics; Facilities; Portfolio Services\; School Performance & Accountability, Financial Management, Capital Programs Finance
+Divisions: Academics; Portfolio Services; School Performance & Accountability; Finance

-- Analyze enrollment trends and projections and determine alignment with available facilities on an annual basis. - Develop criteria and guiding values for target enrollment, program offerings and facility space evaluation based on student opportunities, equity, and need. - Explore the opportunity to conduct an entrance and/or exit survey to identify relevant background leading towhy families are choosing or departing a particular school in the District. - Utilize guiding values to ensure consistent and equitable alignment of program offerings across levelsReview and recommend changes to school enrollment and program offerings. - Review and recommend changes to parental educational choices. - A Perform school grade reconfigurations for the more efficient use of school facilities, such that more positive student experiences and outcomes will be created. - △ Streamline the school boundary and reassignment application processes.
+- Analyze enrollment trends and projections and determine alignment with available facilities on an annual basis. - Develop criteria and guiding values for target enrollment, program offerings and facility space evaluation. - Explore why families are choosing or departing a particular school in the District. - Review and recommend changes to school enrollment and program offerings. - Review and recommend changes to parental educational choices. - △ Perform school grade reconfigurations for the more efficient use of school facilities, such that more positive student experiences and outcomes will be created. - △ Streamline the school boundary and reassignment application processes.